What’s the big IDEA?

 The BoardSource Leading With Intent 2017 survey found that 27 percent of all organizations that participated have zero people of color on their boards.

-In a study of diversity in giving in 2015, The Blackbaud Institute found that African Americans and Hispanics are underrepresented among donors and they are solicited for gifts less frequently than other groups.
+In a study of diversity in giving in 2015, The Blackbaud Institute found that African Americans and Hispanics are underrepresented among donors.
+They are also solicited for gifts less frequently than other groups.
 They are also likely to give more if asked more often.

 During the drive back to Fort Worth following the AFP International Conference (ICON) in April, two M.Gale colleagues and I talked about the sessions we attended.
 We discussed IDEA and its application at M.Gale, in the communities we serve and in our local AFP chapter.
 Then our entire team discussed IDEA with our clients and M.Gale in mind.
 If you aren’t aware, we should point out that M.Gale is an all-white, all-female company.
 We have work to do in terms of diversity.
 Most organizations do, even the ones you might not expect.